colin-gourlay/sundown-sessions/src/content/releases/t/the-move/shazam/index.md

 ---
 ## About

-Shazam is a release by The Move released in 1970.
-It has been featured on 2 Sundown Sessions shows.
-Featured tracks include Cherry Blossom Clinic Revisited, Hello Susie.
+*Shazam* has supplied Sundown Sessions with “Cherry Blossom Clinic Revisited” and “Hello Susie”, giving more than one way into The Move's work.

+Together, those choices point beyond isolated favourites towards the character of the wider release.